Updated: Jun 10, 2022

 Getting upset by microscopic changes in a routine

-Being approximately sensitive than others to sensory input, such as light, noise, clothing, or temperature
+Being approximately more sensitive than others to sensory input, such as light, noise, clothing, or temperature

 Here are several possible red flags for autism spectrum disorder that the Centers for Disease Control has identified:

-Not reacting to his or her forename by the age of 12 months.
+Not reacting to their forename by the age of 12 months.